LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### Why use automatic transfers?

 Automatic transfers are designed to simplify your automation model and make it more robust.
-Because all bots within a bot transfer group can talk to one another--automatically transferring requests when needed and possible--you don't need a "router" bot for routing user interactions between bots.
-With automatic transfers, the discovery and actual transfer both happen automatically and seamlessly within a bot transfer group whenever needed.
+Because all bots within a bot group can talk to one another--automatically transferring requests when needed and possible--you don't need a "router" bot for routing user interactions between bots.
+With automatic transfers, the discovery and actual transfer both happen automatically and seamlessly within a bot group whenever needed.

 There are still some times when you'll need to use a manual transfer instead:

-* You want to transfer the conversation from a bot in one bot transfer group to a bot in a *different* bot transfer group.
+* You want to transfer the conversation from a bot in one bot group to a bot in a *different* bot group.
 * You want to transfer the conversation from a bot to a live agent.

-#### Create a bot transfer group
+#### Create a bot group

-Automatic transfers rely on bot transfer groups to determine which bots can talk to one another and transfer conversations automatically.
-When you [create a custom bot](conversation-builder-bots-custom-bots.html), you have the option of assigning a bot transfer group to it.
+Automatic transfers rely on bot groups to determine which bots can talk to one another and transfer conversations automatically.
+When you [create a custom bot](conversation-builder-bots-custom-bots.html), you have the option of assigning a bot group to it.

-**To create a bot transfer group**
+**To create a bot group**
-1. From the bots dashboard that lists your bots, click **Bot Transfer Groups** in the upper-right corner.
+1. From the bots dashboard that lists your bots, click **Bot Groups** in the upper-right corner.
 2. Click **New Group** in the lower-left corner.
 3. Specify the following:

-    * **Bot transfer group name**: Enter a group name that's concise and clear.
+    * **Bot group name**: Enter a group name that's concise and clear.
-    * **Status**: The default value is On (Active).
+    * **Collaboration**: The default value is On (Enabled).
 This setting lets you disable automatic transfers on a group-by-group basis.
-Turn the slider on or off.
+Turn the slider on or off, respectively, to enable or disable collaboration.
     * **Transfer message**: Enter the message to send to the consumer prior to the transfer, something like, "Hold on while I transfer you to a chatbot that can assist you..."
 You can use bot context variables in the message.
 You can also leave this field blank if desired.
     * **Bots**: Select each bot to add it to the group.
 A bot can be a member of only one group.
 You can select from the bots that are not yet assigned to a group.

 4. Click **Add**.

-#### Test a bot transfer group
+#### Test a bot group

-Once you've created a bot transfer group and assigned bots to the group, you can test how they will behave.
-Use the **Transfer group test** tool to feed to the group a single user message and see which bot would be selected to handle the request.
+Once you've created a bot group and assigned bots to the group, you can test the collaboration.
+Use the **Bot group test** tool to feed to the group a single user message and see which bot would be selected to handle the request.

-**To test a bot transfer group**
+**To test a bot group**

-1. From the bots dashboard that lists your bots, click **Bot Transfer Groups** in the upper-right corner.
+1. From the bots dashboard that lists your bots, click **Bot Groups** in the upper-right corner.
 2. In the left panel, select the group.
 3. In the lower-right corner, click <img style="width:25px" src="img/ConvoBuilder/bots_collab_debugIcon.png">.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/bots_collab7.png">

-4. In the **Transfer group test** tool, specify the following:
+4. In the **Bot group test** tool, specify the following:

     * **User text**: Enter the user message to use to search against the bots in the group.
     * **Only search bots with live connector**: If you want to search against only bots with active agent connectors, select this.
-This option lets you simulate a runtime experience by excluding bots in the bot transfer group that aren't deployed yet.
+This option lets you simulate a runtime experience by excluding bots in the bot group that aren't deployed.

 5. Click **Test**.